scambier/ecs-machina/docs/guides/world.md

 ### Remove a System

 Removing a System will halt its update process.
-You can always re-register a previously removed System
+You can always re-register a previously removed System.

 ```ts
 world.removeSystem(mySystem)